-A key focus for management will be advancing the lease-up of its Royale residences in Kingston and Kanata, Ontario, acquired on April 27, 2011.
-Increased lease-up with net move-ins were achieved in the month of July for both properties, in line with management's target of a net average move-in of 2.5 per property per month.
+Leisureworld management has completed the integration of the Royale retirement residences in Kingston and Kanata, Ontario (acquired on April 27, 2011), launched revitalized marketing campaigns, and is now focused on advancing the lease-up of the properties.
+During the third quarter, Leisureworld added 17 net new resident move-ins, which is in-line with the Company's target growth rate of 2.5 net new move-ins per property, per month.
+Leisureworld has secured 29 new signed lease agreements, which will support net new move-in rates during the fourth quarter.
+Management is also applying its disciplined cost control model to the Royale properties to improve NOI performance.
 The acquisition of these two properties broadens Leisureworld's product and service offering along the continuum of care and expands the Company's business into one of the fastest growing segments of the seniors living market.

-During 2011, Leisureworld will continue to focus on enhancing the quality of care and accommodation for residents.
-Leisureworld expects to benefit from excellent industry fundamentals and maintain full occupancy in its LTC portfolio which serves as a reliable platform for shareholder dividends and disciplined long-term growth.
-Leisureworld expects to pay a monthly dividend of \$0.0708 per share, representing \$0.85 per common share on an annualized basis.
+For the balance of 2011, Leisureworld will continue to focus on enhancing the quality of care and accommodation for residents.
+The Company expects to benefit from excellent industry fundamentals and maintain occupancy rates at, or above, 97% on average across its LTC portfolio.
+Leisureworld's core LTC portfolio serves as a reliable platform for shareholder dividends and disciplined long-term growth.
+Leisureworld expects to pay a monthly dividend to its shareholders of \$0.0708 per common share, representing \$0.85 per share on an annualized basis.

-Leisureworld is well positioned to capitalize on acquisition opportunities across the entire spectrum of senior care and to execute its strategy to deliver high quality care, service and, as well, accommodation to seniors.
+Leisureworld is well positioned to capitalize on acquisition opportunities across the entire spectrum of senior care, and to execute its strategy to deliver high quality care, service and accommodation to seniors.

-Interim Consolidated Financial Statements
+Interim Consolidated Financial Statements (Unaudited)

-For the Quarter and Six Months Ended June 30, 2011, Quarter Ended June 30, 2010 and Period from Incorporation, February 10, 2010, to June 30, 2010 (Unaudited)
+For the Quarter and Nine Months Ended September 30, 2011, Quarter Ended September 30, 2010 and Period from Incorporation, February 10, 2010, to September 30, 2010